hsanroman/NST-Manager/README.md

 # Nest Manager (Unofficial)

+***There were a ton of changes to the core code so we can't guarantee that their won't be an issue updating the code directly from v1.
+Once you update it is important that you open the smart app and press done to clean up old variables and switch to the new Cron scheduler.
+If you have any issues after that I suggest you remove the old devices from any apps or routines they are under.
+Then remove the nest manager smartapp and start over.***

 ### Nest Manager App
 This is the "***unofficial***" SmartThings user created SmartApp and Device handlers.
 The SmartApp and Device Handlers work together to provide integration to the SmartThings ecosystem using Nest's Official API.